Webist/InterServices/app/Storage/readme.md

 ## Infrastructure

-+ meta data - such as platform, route information -
++ Routes, each route is saved as a file
 + portable - usually xml -
 + cache
 + logs